tantalor/graphjs/README.md

 ### Node

-You can run the individual tests or all tests with node.
+You can run the individual tests with node.

     $ node test/core.js